Designing Majorana Quasiparticles in InAsP Quantum Dots in InP Nanowires with Variational Quantum Eigenvalue Solver: Ansatz Construction

-were $U_X(\theta_{X}) = \exp(iH_{X}\theta_{X})$ for $X=t, \Delta, \mu$.
-We note that \(H_t\) and \(H_\Delta\) are a sum of non-commuting terms.
-Therefore, we apply a second-order Trotter-Suzuki decomposition to implement \(U_{H}\).
+Another step it to apply a second-order Trotter-Suzuki decomposition to implement each exponential operator \(\hat{U}_j\).
 This method approximates the time evolution operator by applying each term in sequence, alternating the order of application to reduce errors, from what is already established \cite{wecker2015progress}.